skrey/yellow-extensions/plugins/slideshare/README.md

 How to embed a presentation?
 ----------------------------
-Create a shortcut in the format `[slideshare ID]`, you can add optional arguments:
+Create a `[slideshare]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `ID` = last part of a link, e.g. `http://www.slideshare.net/slideshow/embed_code/16220047`
 `STYLE` = presentation style, e.g. `left`, `center`, `right`
 `WIDTH` = presentation width, pixel or percent